-- Read, understand, sign and adhere to the student/pupil acceptable use policy and review this annually - Treat remote learning during any isolation/quarantine or bubble/school lockdown in the same way as regular learning in school and behave as if a teacher or parent were watching the screen - Understand the importance of reporting abuse, misuse or access to inappropriate materials, including any concerns about a member of school staff or supply teacher or online tutor (report to CEOP if necessary) - Know what action to take if they or someone they know feels worried or vulnerable when using online technology, at school, home or anywhere else. - To understand the importance of adopting safe and responsible behaviours and good online safety practice when using digital technologies outside of school and realise that the school's acceptable use policies cover actions out of school, including on social media

-- Remember the rules on the misuse of school technology devices and logins used at home should be used just like if they were in full view of a teacher. - Understand the benefits/opportunities and risks/dangers of the online world and know who to talk to at school or outside school if there are problems
+- Read, understand, sign and adhere to the student/pupil acceptable use policy and review this annually - Understand the importance of reporting abuse, misuse or access to inappropriate materials, including any concerns about a member of school staff or supply teacher or online tutor (report to CEOP if necessary) - Know what action to take if they or someone they know feels worried or vulnerable when using online technology, at school, home or anywhere else. - To understand the importance of adopting safe and responsible behaviours and good online safety practice when using digital technologies outside of school and realise that the school's acceptable use policies cover actions out of school, including on social media - Remember the rules on the misuse of school technology devices and logins used at home should be used just like if they were in full view of a teacher. - Understand the benefits/opportunities and risks/dangers of the online world and know who to talk to at school or outside school if there are problems